SumeghaGodara/snakemake/smake_basic_tutorial.md

 > **Note that snakemake only runs the second rule, because it looks at the output files and sees that the first file you wanted, `0Hour_001_1_fastqc.html` already exists!**

 > Points to note:
-  * this is pretty long compared to the same shell script...
+  * this Snakefile is pretty long compared to the same shell script...
-  * specifying which file or rule you want is kind of annoying...
+  * specifying which file or rule you want to run explicitly is kind of annoying...

 # A first refactoring: adding a better default rule